Subscribe to Updates

 A public sector employee in his 60s named Nilton Calez left his home in the state of So Paulo at 8am to take a bus with friends.
 It’s a significant victory for us and the outcome we’ve all been hoping for.
 Bolsonaro destroyed this nation.
 He declared in opposition to honking car horns, “He’ll never win again.
 “Lula has already demonstrated that he will be a terrific president.
 He gave aid to the needy.
 Bolsonaro took no action.

-See also North Korean leader appears in public with daughter for the first time
+See also The leader of North Korea appears in public with daughter!

 The relaxed tone was in stark contrast to the attitude of Bolsonaro supporters, hundreds of whom have been camping out for months outside military installations across the nation demanding that the armed services nullify the results of the elections held in October.
 The vanquished right-wing populist slyly departed Brazil for Florida on Friday night to avoid the occasion.